Cgsanchez92626/CSREI-API/README.md

 You can add contact - adds a contact for the agent that is signed in Edit a contact - Edits the contact
 Delete Contact - Starts a Mongoose session to manage the transaction, as there is referential integrity between contact and property and protery and contact.
 The delete transactions will place any properties associated with the deleted contact into the "Admin" Contact reference and will also update the property.contact reference, all toprevent the property records from being orphaned and not wanting to delete them.
+Yo can also Add a Property from the frontend.
+All other routes for property though coded can only be accessed via browser ot tool like Postman.

 The API is deployed via rendor.com and is live at: https://csrei-api.onrender.com